bhamrick/precision_system/README.md

 Double is takeout.
 However, there is still some major bias because it pays to be aggressive with overcalling 2♣️ with 5, as it makes it significantly more difficult for the opponents to find their 4-4 major fit.

+In the sequence (1♦️)-X-1M-1NT, where the doubler has shown 18-20 and essentially denied 4 card support, 2 way checkback is on.

 ### Doubles of a "may be short" 1♦️